sitrucp/covid_canada_vaccinations/README.md

-# Canada COVID-19 Vaccine Distribution and Administration
+# Canada COVID-19 Vaccination Schedule

-This code is used to create visualizations that provide insight into the scheduling and effort remaining to meet the Canadian government's goal of providing vaccinations for a target population, defined as age 18+ Canadians, by Sep 30, 2021.
+The following visualizations provide insight into the scheduling and effort remaining to meet the Canadian government's goal of providing vaccinations for a target population, defined as age 16+ Canadians, by Sep 30, 2021.

 Two types of visualization are created:

+* Actual Doses Distributed & Administered
+* Actual vs Forecast Dose Distribution
+* Actual vs Remaining Dose Administration

+## Canada - Actual Doses Distributed and Administered

+The visualization shows vaccine doses distributed and administered.

-*Actual Dose Delivery vs Forecast Dose Delivery*
+## Canada - Actual vs Forecast Dose Distribution

-This visualization tries to create a realistic forecast schedule of vaccine dose deliveries based on available information.
-It compares actual vs forecast vaccine dose deliveries for Canada.
-The cumulative amounts track progress towards the complete delivery of 84 million doses.

-Pfizer delivers doses weekly and Moderna every three weeks.
-For purpose of this visualization, these weekly deliveries were split into daily dose delivery amounts.
-In practice doses will be delivered across Canada in varying amounts and days so daily deliveries will not likely be equal or within delivery weeks.

-*Doses Administered vs Remaining Doses To Be Administered*

-These visualizations try show effort remaining to achieve full vaccination.
-There is one visualization for Canada and one for each province, comparing actual doses administered vs a calculated count of remaining dose administrations to meet goal of vaccinating 18+ population by Sep 30 (about 30.7 million people requiring 61.5 million doses for full vaccination).

-Population x 2 is used because dose administration reporting records single doses but two doses are required for full vaccination using the available Pfizer and Moderna vaccines.
-This would be updated if and when single dose vaccines become available.

-% of Target Population Doses Administered is defined as: ((Doses Administered To-Date / (Age 18+ Popluation x 2)) x 100.
-This is probably the best metric to gauge overall performance of vaccination program as each person requires 2 doses.

-It should be noted that the Canadian government has specifically said the goal was to provide vaccinations to "all Canadians who wanted them."
-Given polling demonstrating vaccine hesitancy by some Canadians, the total vaccine doses required to meet the "all Canadians who want the vaccine" goal will be less than the population x 2, but how much is not yet clear.

-In addition, "herd immunity" for COVID-19 is thought to be conferred if at least 70% of the population receives a vaccine.
-But some fear that the extremely infectious nature of COVID-19 could require a significantly higher threshold.

-Given the uncertainty of both cases above it is better to use vaccination of 100% of age 18+ population as the goal.
+The visualization shows a vaccine dose distribution forecast model vs actual distributions.
+It includes Government of Canada (GoC) distribution milestone targets presented as daily forecast vaccine dose distributions.

+Forecast regularly updated to include most recent Public Health Roll-Out details.
+Download detailed forecast csv.

+## Actual vs Remaining Dose Administration

+These visualizations show doses remaining to achieve full vaccination as equal daily amounts from current date to Sep 30 2021.

+There is one visualization for Canada and one for each province and territory.

 ## View visualizations here